gregoriofrancisco99/notifications-page/README.md

 ### What I learned

 With this project I put my JavaScrips knownlodge on test.
-I needed a solution for that would read the data inside my Objects and chance it's value (for the **Note: "Mark all read"** functionality) and I ended up with the following code:
+I needed a solution that could read the data inside my Objects and chance it's value (for the **"Mark all read"** functionality) and I ended up with the following code:
-...
 ```js
 Object.entries(document.getElementsByClassName('row')).forEach(row => {
     row[1]